EeToSe/EeToSe/README.md

 -->

 - 👋 Hi, I’m sheng li
-- 👀 I’m interested in image processing, computer vision, math and machine learning
+- 👀 I’m interested in machine learning and its application to the power system.
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on computer vision
 - 📫 How to reach me stevelee8621@outlook.com